Julayi: Theatrical

-The film was released worldwide on over 1600 screens on 9 August 2012.
-It is the biggest release of Allu Arjun's career The film has been awarded with 'U/A' certificate by the Central Board of Film Certification.
-Gajapokkiri, the Malayalam dubbed version of the film was released on 17 August 2012.
+The film was released worldwide on over 1600 screens on 8 August 2012.
+It is the biggest release of Allu Arjun's career Gajapokkiri, the Malayalam dubbed version of the film was released on 17 August 2012.
 The film was also dubbed and released in Hindi as Dangerous Khiladi in 2013.

 Reception

 Box office

 Julayi collected ₹8.5 crore nett at AP box office on its first day.
-Julayi collected ₹32 crore nett at AP box office on its first week.
-Julayi collected ₹7.54 crore nett share in rest of India and overseas on its first week. and ₹3.5 crore nett at Overseas in 8 Day extended first week.
+The film collected ₹32 crore nett at AP box office on its first week.
+Julayi collected ₹7.54 crore nett share in rest of India and overseas on its first week and ₹3.5 crore nett at overseas in eight day, extended first week.

 Julayi opened very well overseas and collected more than $1 million.
-In USA alone, the film had collected more than $600,000 including premiere shows in its first weekend.
-Taran Adarsh from Bollywood Hungama reported that Julayi has collected over $569,436 (Rs.
+In USA, the film collected more than $600,000 including premiere shows in its first weekend.
+Taran Adarsh of Bollywood Hungama reported that Julayi has collected over $569,436 (Rs.
 3.15 crore) over the weekend in US with the per screen average for the film being around $12,379.

-With Julai, Allu Arjun became the fourth Telugu actor whose film collected a distributor share ₹47.9 crore at the box office.
+With Julayi, Allu Arjun became the fourth Telugu actor whose film collected a distributor share ₹47.9 crore at the box office.
 The film has completed 50 days on 27 September 2012.

-Julayi got Pre-release revenue's up to ₹37.2 crore making Table profits to the producer.
+Julayi got pre-release revenue's up to ₹37.2 crore making table profits to the producer.

-Julayi was released in 1,600 theaters worldwide on 9 August 2012.